 - March 27, 2025: CAPER Presentation The City of Lancaster hosted its 2024 Consolidated Annual Performance Evaluation (CAPER) public forum on Thursday, March 27, 2025 at 12:30 PM in City Council Chambers at 120 N. Duke Street, Lancaster, PA 17602.
 The City of Lancaster received no public comments about the content of the CAPER. - 2.
-April 22, 2025 to May 28, 2025: Annual Action Plan Comment Period during this time, the City of Lancaster will provide the community with a digital copy of its draft 2025 Annual Action Plan on its website and with a printed copy at its public ADA-accessible entrance at City Hall at 120 N. Duke Street, Lancaster, PA 17602.
-This public comment period will be advertised in the local newspaper of general circulation, and on the City's website.
+April 22, 2025 to May 27, 2025: Annual Action Plan Comment Period during this time, the City of Lancaster will provide the community with a digital copy of its draft 2025 Annual Action Plan on its website and with a printed copy at its public ADA-accessible entrance at City Hall at 120 N. Duke Street, Lancaster, PA 17602.
+This public comment period will be advertised in the local newspaper of general circulation, on the City's website, and on the City's "Engage Lancaster" platform.
 Translation services are available to individuals who do not speak or read English. - 3.
 May 27, 2025: City of Lancaster's Community Development Administrator will host an hour-long interactive presentation to introduce its 2025 Annual Action Plan to the general public in the City's Council chambers.
 This forum will offer an in-person and virtual opportunity for community members to ask questions and provide feedback on the plan, which will be published on the City of Lancaster's website and in print.
-Translation services are available for individuals who have hearing difficulties and for individuals who do not speak or read English. - June 2, 2025: City Council Committee Meeting during this meeting, the City of Lancaster's Department of Community Planning & Economic Development (CPED), which administers the City's Community Planning & Development (CPD) grant portfolio, will present its FY 2025 Annual
+Translation services are available for individuals who have hearing difficulties and for individuals who do not speak or read English. - 4.
+June 2, 2025: City Council Committee Meeting during this meeting, the City of Lancaster's Department of Community Planning & Economic Development (CPED), which administers the City's Community Planning & Development (CPD) grant portfolio, will present its FY 2025 Annual Action Plan strategy to City Council and the general public in attendance both in-person and virtually.
+The meeting will be recorded so that it may be replayed for those who are unable to watch it streaming live.
+Public and Council comments received during this session will be detailed in Section 5, Summary of Public Comments. - 5.
+June 10, 2025: CPED will formally put forth its 2025 Annual Action Plan for City Council resolution for Council approval and adoption.
+The meeting will be open to the public.